Today’s SCOTUS Affordable Act decision, faith, and politics

-A few weeks back, some well-meaning religious people stopped by our home and invited my husband into a conversation geared toward convincing him that faith has nothing to do with politics.
+A few weeks back, some well-meaning religious people stopped by our home to engage in a conversation geared toward convincing us that faith has nothing to do with politics.

 That the conversation itself had a theo-political agenda was lost on these two young men.

-Well, that wasn’t all a direct quote from either Moses or Reynold, but it was the gist of Reynold’s initial foray into the conversation.
+Well, that wasn’t all a direct quote from either Moses, but it was the gist.

 It’s exhilaratingly shocking to me how many of today’s political conversations have people of faith at the very least all chatty and, if you’ll pardon the pun, even hot under the collar.